nick8325/remarkable-fs/README.rst

 ``remarkable-fs`` running.
 It should start responding as soon as you close ``remarkable-fs`` or unplug the USB cable.
-If for some reason it doesn't, you can force your reMarkable to restart by holding down the power button for five seconds, letting go, and then pressing the power button again.
+If for some reason it doesn't, you can force your reMarkable to restart by holding down the power button for five seconds, letting go, and then pressing the power button for another second.